 Fortification of Food

-There are a range of nutrients and ingredients which can be included in the manufacture of food including vitamins, minerals, trace elements, fatty acids, fibre extracts.
+There are a range of nutrients and ingredients which can be included in the manufacture of food, including vitamins, minerals, trace elements, fatty acids, and fibre extracts.
 Their addition is subject to EU regulation.
-Vitamins and minerals may not be added to unprocessed food including fruit, vegetables, meat and poultry and fish.
+Vitamins and minerals may not be added to unprocessed food, including fruit, vegetables, meat poultry and fish.

 The EU regulation lists permitted vitamins and minerals and the conditions in which they can be added.
 They must be added in a form which is bio-available in the human body